2006 Georgia Tech Yellow Jackets football team: Clemson

+Miami (FL)

 Georgia Tech got off to a rocky start when a Reggie Ball fumble was returned for a touchdown on the first play from scrimmage.
 The two teams then exchanged field goals until Georgia Tech's offense kicked out of neutral.
 Reggie Ball connected on a Hamilton–Campbellesque 46 yard play action touchdown to James Johnson.
 Six field goals were kicked in the game by both squads, three by Travis Bell.
 Calvin Johnson had a 1-yard touchdown reception and 67 yards receiving.
 James Johnson had 69 yards receiving and his 46-yard touchdown bomb.
 Tashard Choice had 101 yards rushing and a 24-yard break away touchdown that put the game out of reach.
 Mike Cox had 2 receptions of 36 total yards, which resulted in punishing hits to Miami defenders.
 The Georgia Tech defense and special teams managed to force 4 turnovers and the defense sacked Kyle Wright 7 times (Pat Clark interception, Avery Roberson fumble recovery, Chris Dunlap fumble recovery, and KaMichael Hall fumble recovery).
 Durant Brooks pounded 6 punts at 51 yards per kick and his last punt sailed over the returner's head, was mishandled, and recovered by GT for the victory.
 Georgia Tech now has an 11-year winning streak in homecoming games.

 NC State

-Pregame Line: N.C.
-State +6

 The Georgia Tech defense shut NC State out of the end zone and continued Georgia Tech's dominance over Chuck Amato.
 The only NC State touchdowns were scored off of an interception return and kickoff return.
 NC State could not capitalize on field position and the second Georgia Tech interception turning all red zone attempts into field goal attempts.
 NC State also misfired on 2 of their 5 field goal attempts and committed 102 yards in penalties.
 Reggie Ball, James Johnson, and Calvin Johnson lit up the skies with over 215 passing yards and four touchdowns.
 Tashard Choice also contributed 165 yards on the ground behind a solid Georgia Tech offensive line effort.
 Georgia Tech has now outscored their last four opponents 47–21 in the fourth quarter of play.